 - Hats off to all coaches!
 A job well done!

 - It improved her ways and attitudes, so that is great.

 - I have learned a lot from this program and I have met some cool people.
 At first I thought that I was going to have a bad time here but I was wrong.
 I've learned from my mistakes.

 REBOUND is a remedial and preventative program for youth and their families which strives to develop social skills, self esteem and a sense of personal responsibility.
-The people at REBOUND believe that the challenges of youth are not just a youth problem but a community responsibility as well.
+The staff at Youth Diversion believe that the challenges of youth are not just a youth problem but a community responsibility as well.
 The REBOUND program is an opportunity for the community to connect with youth in order to say we care and we want to help.
 With the continuing support from our community, the REBOUND program will thrive and improve the lives of all young people involved in REBOUND.